Optimal Linear Sofic Approximations Of Countable Groups: Stability and the proof of Theorems and

 \section{Stability and the proof of Theorems \ref{main-theorem2} and \ref{main-theorem3}}

 In this section, we will prove Theorem \ref{main-theorem2}.
 Along the way, we will also address the more general question of determining $\kappa(G)$ when $G$ is an arbitrary finite group.
 As a byproduct, we will show that the bound $\kappa(G) \ge 1/2$ cannot be improved for finite groups.
-This will be carried out through computation of $\kappa( \ZZ_2^n)$, from which it will follow that as $n \to \infty$
+This will be carried out through computation of $\kappa( \ZZ_p^n)$, from which it will follow that as $n \to \infty$

+The special case of $p=2$ will then prove the claim.
 One ingredient of the proof is the notion of \textit{stability} for linear sofic representations.
 Studying stability for different modes of metric approximation has been an active area of research in the last decade.
 Stability of finite groups for sofic approximation was proved by Glebsky and Rivera \cite{GR09}.
-Arzhantseva and P\u{a}unescu \cite{AP15} showed that abelian groups are stable for sofic approximation.
-Finally, Becker, Lubotzky, and Thom \cite{BLT} established a criterion in terms of invariant random subgroups for (sofic) stability of amenable groups.
-For more details see \cite{AP15, CLT, BLT, BL} and references therein.
-The following theorem establishes the stability of finite groups in the normalized rank metric.
+Arzhantseva and P\u{a}unescu \cite{AP-15} showed that abelian groups are stable for sofic approximation.
+This result was generalized by Becker, Lubotzky, and Thom \cite{BLT} who established a criterion in terms of invariant random subgroups for (sofic) stability in the class of amenable groups.
+For other related results, see for instance \cite{AP-15, CLT, BLT, BL} and references therein.
+Some progress towards proving the stability of $\ZZ^2$ in linear sofic approximation has been made in \cite{EG21}.
+Our first theorem establishes the stability of finite groups in the normalized rank metric.
+Before stating and proving this result, we will need a simple fact from linear algebra.